-MRSA decolonisation usually involves a nasal product and a skin cleanser, but some people will only have a skin cleanser.
+A nurse will usually give you a nasal product and a skin cleanser at the pre-admission clinic or in the hospital, but some people will only have a skin cleanser.
 If you are only being supplied a skin cleanser this will be discussed with you.